ni/install-systemlink-enterprise/release-notes/2023-10/How-to-reset-Dremio.md

 Each deployment of the DataFrame Service (DFS) comes with a dedicated deployment of Dremio.
 The DFS and Dremio are deployed to the same Kubernetes cluster by the DFS's Helm chart.
-In order to reset the Dremio deployment, you need the following permissions in the Kubernetes cluster that the DFS is deployed to:
+To reset the Dremio deployment, ensure you have permission to delete pods and Persistent Volume Claims (PVCs) in the Kubernetes cluster.

-- The ability to delete pods
-- The ability to delete Persistent Volume Claims (PVCs)

 ## Resetting Dremio